phayes/rsa-fdh/README.md

 Implements an RSA-FDH signature scheme that supports blind signing.

-# Caveats
+### Caveats

 1. The signatures are homomorphic, so each signing key should be application specific and should only be used as part of RSA-FHD.
 Key re-use for encryption or as part of other protocols can result in key disclosure.

-2. This module and it's dependencies has not undergone a security audit.
-It will not be release as a 1.0 until it does.
+2. This module and it's dependencies have not undergone a security audit.
+The 1.0 version will not e released until it does.

 Example
 -------